alexdiwa/cocobuds/README.md

 ### What's a Cocobud? ###

-Cocobuds are life-long learners who wants to share their knowledge and pick up new skills in the process.
+Cocobuds are life-long learners who want to share their knowledge and pick up new skills in the process.
 Cocobuds can be designers or developers who want to meet, upskill and learn from each other.

 ### Functionality and Features ###